 - 30 ounces of cherry or fruit of your choice pie filling

-- Mix cool whip, cream cheese, sugar, and vanilla together with mixer unti light and creamy.
+- Mix cool whip, cream cheese, sugar, and vanilla together with a mixer until light and creamy.
 Spread over graham cracker crust.

 - Spread pie filling over the top.
 Chill well, overnight or all day.